civican/legisinfo/43-2/bills/C-30/bill_text.md

     if there is a group of parents in respect of the CRIC, the group of parents; and

-    the other corporation becomes, after the time that is immediately after the investment time in respect of the first investment and as part of a transaction or event or series of transactions or events that includes the making of the first investment, controlled by the parent **or group of parents, as the case may be,** because of the second investment.
+    the other corporation becomes, after the time that is immediately after the investment time in respect of the first investment and as part of a transaction or event or series of transactions or events that includes the making of the first investment, controlled by the parent or group of parents, as the case may be, because of the second investment.

   **(10)** The portion of paragraph 212.3(6)(a) of the Act before subparagraph (i) is replaced by the following:

-    a particular corporation resident in Canada that does not deal at arm's length with **a** parent
+    a particular corporation resident in Canada that does not deal at arm's length with a parent

   **(11)** The portion of clause 212.3(6)(a)(ii)(B) of the Act before subclause (I) is replaced by the following:

-    the increase in paid-up capital in respect of the particular class can reasonably be considered to be connected to funding provided to the particular corporation or another corporation resident in Canada (other than the corporation that issued the particular class) by **a** parent or a non-resident person that does not deal at arm's length with **a** parent, unless
+    the increase in paid-up capital in respect of the particular class can reasonably be considered to be connected to funding provided to the particular corporation or another corporation resident in Canada (other than the corporation that issued the particular class) by a parent or a non-resident person that does not deal at arm's length with a parent, unless

   **(12)** The portion of subparagraph 212.3(7)(a)(i) of the Act before clause (A) is replaced by the following:

-    the amount determined, without reference to this subsection, **for A in** paragraph (2)(a), is reduced by the lesser of
+    the amount determined, without reference to this subsection, for A in paragraph (2)(a), is reduced by the lesser of

   **(13)** The portion of paragraph 212.3(7)(b) of the Act before subparagraph (ii) is replaced by the following:

-    where the amount determined, without reference to this paragraph, **for A in** paragraph (2)(a) is equal to or greater than the total of all amounts each of which is an amount of paid-up capital immediately after the dividend time, determined without reference to this paragraph, of a cross-border class in respect of the investment, then
+    where the amount determined, without reference to this paragraph, for A in paragraph (2)(a) is equal to or greater than the total of all amounts each of which is an amount of paid-up capital immediately after the dividend time, determined without reference to this paragraph, of a cross-border class in respect of the investment, then

-    the amount **determined, without reference to this paragraph, for A in paragraph (2)(a)** is reduced by the total referred to in this paragraph, and
+    the amount determined, without reference to this paragraph, for A in paragraph (2)(a) is reduced by the total referred to in this paragraph, and

   **(14)** Paragraphs 212.3(7)(c) and (d) of the Act are replaced by the following:

     where paragraph (b) does not apply and there is at least one cross-border class in respect of the investment,

-    the amount determined, without reference to this paragraph, **for A in paragraph (2)(a)** is reduced to nil,
+    the amount determined, without reference to this paragraph, for A in paragraph (2)(a) is reduced to nil,

-    in computing, at any time after the dividend time, the paid-up capital in respect of a particular cross-border class in respect of the investment, there is to be deducted the amount, if any, that when added to the total of all amounts that are deducted under this paragraph in computing the paid-up capital of other cross-border classes, results in the greatest total reduction because of this paragraph, immediately after the dividend time, of the paid-up capital in respect of shares of cross-border classes that are owned by **a** parent or another non-resident **person** with which **a** parent does not, at the dividend time, deal at arm's length,
+    in computing, at any time after the dividend time, the paid-up capital in respect of a particular cross-border class in respect of the investment, there is to be deducted the amount, if any, that when added to the total of all amounts that are deducted under this paragraph in computing the paid-up capital of other cross-border classes, results in the greatest total reduction because of this paragraph, immediately after the dividend time, of the paid-up capital in respect of shares of cross-border classes that are owned by a parent or another non-resident person with which a parent does not, at the dividend time, deal at arm's length,

-    if the proportion of the shares of a particular class owned, in aggregate, by **parents** and non-resident **persons** that do not deal at arm's length with **parents** is equal to the proportion so owned of one or more other cross-border classes (in this subparagraph all those classes, together with the particular class, referred to as the "relevant classes"), then the proportion that the reduction under subparagraph (ii) to the paid-up capital in respect of the particular class is of the paid-up capital, determined immediately after the dividend time and without reference to this paragraph, in respect of that class is to be equal to the proportion that the total reduction under subparagraph (ii) to the paid-up capital in respect of all the relevant classes is of the total paid-up capital, determined immediately after the dividend time and without reference to this paragraph, of all the relevant classes, and
+    if the proportion of the shares of a particular class owned, in aggregate, by parents and non-resident persons that do not deal at arm's length with parents is equal to the proportion so owned of one or more other cross-border classes (in this subparagraph all those classes, together with the particular class, referred to as the "relevant classes"), then the proportion that the reduction under subparagraph (ii) to the paid-up capital in respect of the particular class is of the paid-up capital, determined immediately after the dividend time and without reference to this paragraph, in respect of that class is to be equal to the proportion that the total reduction under subparagraph (ii) to the paid-up capital in respect of all the relevant classes is of the total paid-up capital, determined immediately after the dividend time and without reference to this paragraph, of all the relevant classes, and

-    the total of all amounts each of which is an amount to be deducted under subparagraph (ii) in computing the paid-up capital of a cross-border class is to be equal to the amount by which the **amount determined for A in paragraph (2)(a)** is reduced under subparagraph (i); and
+    the total of all amounts each of which is an amount to be deducted under subparagraph (ii) in computing the paid-up capital of a cross-border class is to be equal to the amount by which the amount determined for A in paragraph (2)(a) is reduced under subparagraph (i); and

-    if the amount **determined for A in paragraph (2)(a)** is reduced because of any of subparagraphs (a)(i), (b)(i) and (c)(i),
+    if the amount determined for A in paragraph (2)(a) is reduced because of any of subparagraphs (a)(i), (b)(i) and (c)(i),

-    the CRIC shall file with the Minister in prescribed manner a form containing prescribed information and the amounts of the paid-up capital, determined immediately after the dividend time and without reference to this subsection, of each class of shares that is described in paragraph (a) or that is a cross-border class in respect of the investment, the paid-up capital of the shares of each of those classes that are owned by **a** parent or another non-resident **person** that does not, at the dividend time, deal at arm's length with **a** parent, and the reduction under any of subparagraphs (a)(ii), (b)(ii) and (c)(ii) in respect of each of those classes, and
+    the CRIC shall file with the Minister in prescribed manner a form containing prescribed information and the amounts of the paid-up capital, determined immediately after the dividend time and without reference to this subsection, of each class of shares that is described in paragraph (a) or that is a cross-border class in respect of the investment, the paid-up capital of the shares of each of those classes that are owned by a parent or another non-resident person that does not, at the dividend time, deal at arm's length with a parent, and the reduction under any of subparagraphs (a)(ii), (b)(ii) and (c)(ii) in respect of each of those classes, and

-    if the form is not filed on or before the CRIC's filing-due date for its taxation year that includes the dividend time, the CRIC is deemed to have paid to **each** parent, and **each** parent is deemed to have received from the CRIC, on the filing-due date, a dividend equal to the total of all amounts each of which is the amount of a reduction because of any of subparagraphs (a)(i), (b)(i) and (c)(i) **in the amount the CRIC is deemed under paragraph (2)(a) to have paid to the parent**.
+    if the form is not filed on or before the CRIC's filing-due date for its taxation year that includes the dividend time, the CRIC is deemed to have paid to each parent, and each parent is deemed to have received from the CRIC, on the filing-due date, a dividend equal to the total of all amounts each of which is the amount of a reduction because of any of subparagraphs (a)(i), (b)(i) and (c)(i) in the amount the CRIC is deemed under paragraph (2)(a) to have paid to the parent.

   **(15)** The portion of paragraph 212.3(11)(c) of the Act before subparagraph (i) is replaced by the following:

-    the CRIC and **each** parent jointly elect in writing under this paragraph in respect of the amount owing and file the election with the Minister on or before the filing-due date of the CRIC
+    the CRIC and each parent jointly elect in writing under this paragraph in respect of the amount owing and file the election with the Minister on or before the filing-due date of the CRIC

   **(16)** Paragraphs 212.3(15)(a) and (b) of the Act are replaced by the following:

-    a CRIC or a taxpayer to which paragraph 128.1(1)(c.3) applies (in this **subsection** referred to as the "specific corporation"), that would, in the absence of this subsection, be controlled at any time
+    a CRIC or a taxpayer to which paragraph 128.1(1)(c.3) applies (in this subsection referred to as the "specific corporation"), that would, in the absence of this subsection, be controlled at any time

-    by more than one non-resident **person**, is deemed not to be controlled at that time by any such **person** that controls at that time another non-resident **person** that controls at that time the specific corporation, unless the application of this paragraph would otherwise result in no non-resident **person** controlling the specific corporation, and
+    by more than one non-resident person, is deemed not to be controlled at that time by any such person that controls at that time another non-resident person that controls at that time the specific corporation, unless the application of this paragraph would otherwise result in no non-resident person controlling the specific corporation, and

-    by a particular non-resident corporation is deemed not to be controlled at that time by the particular **non-resident** corporation if the particular **non-resident** corporation is controlled at that time by another corporation that is at that time
+    by a particular non-resident corporation is deemed not to be controlled at that time by the particular non-resident corporation if the particular non-resident corporation is controlled at that time by another corporation that is at that time

     resident in Canada, and

-    not controlled by any non-resident person **or group of non-resident persons not dealing with each other at arm's length**; and
+    not controlled by any non-resident person or group of non-resident persons not dealing with each other at arm's length; and

     a non-resident person is deemed not to be a member of a particular group of non-resident persons not dealing with each other at arm's length that controls the specific corporation if